zero-to-mastery/Advent-of-Code/README.md

 <br />

 ## How to participate:
-In order to get started with Advent of Code, it is recommended that you watch the [Exercise: Santa's Node Helper](https://academy.zerotomastery.io/courses/697434/lectures/12676702) and [Solution: Santas Node Helper](https://academy.zerotomastery.io/courses/697434/lectures/12676701) lectures, where Andrei shows you how he goes about solving one of the problems.
+In order to get started with Advent of Code, it is recommended that you watch the [Exercise: Santa's Node Helper](https://academy.zerotomastery.io/courses/697434/lectures/12676702) and [Solution: Santas Node Helper](https://academy.zerotomastery.io/courses/697434/lectures/12676701) lectures, where Andrei shows you how he goes about solving one of the problems from 2015 challenge.
 Even if you are not enrolled in the course, these two videos are free to preview to help you make the most of Advent of Code.

 Here's how to get started:
 1. Head on over to the [Official Advent of Code](https://adventofcode.com/) website, log in and open the puzzle for day one